vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 So I can automate my desk peripherals as heater, monitor power, desk light and phone charger.

-To detect that, it's possible to use a motion sensor, to detect when you also sit still on a chair, it's better to use a presence sensor.
+To detect that, it's possible to use a motion sensor, but to detect when you also sit still on a chair, it's better to use a presence sensor.
 The downside with one of those is, they will also detect animals or blowing fans and are more expensive.
 They detect a wider range and not only the chair occupancy.\
-I also use this room when I'm not at my desk then I don't need all these things powered up.
+I also use this room when I'm not at my desk, then I don't need all these things powered up.

+Of course, with a regular button you can activate these devices also, but now my "bottom presses the button".
+Also, when I walk away from my desk, it's automatically detected, then my heater goes off, and if I'm after X minutes not returned, everything shuts down.

 ---
 ## My solution